vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 - Run like hell (*Deny Them Something They Want*).
 - Talk it out (*compromise-2* or *sympathy-2*).
 ---
-- Brandish a gun and aim.
+- Brandish a gun.
 - Rush someone.
-- Call out a target.
+- Call out a target or threaten someone.
 - Ezra pulls out a bottle from a bag.
 You hear a lighter click.
-- "Let's"
+- "Let's get out of here."
 - Reveal their nature: Ezra is desperate and tense.
 Damon is greedy and dangerous.
 Luca is rational and friendly.
 Joe is a klutz, but loyal.